MMZK1526/mmzk-bsparser/README.md

 # mmzk-bsparser
 `mmzk-bsparser` is a Monadic parser combinator library aiming for paring plain texts (encoded in UTF-8), binary stream, or a mixture of both.
 It uses `ByteString` as the underlining input stream, thus enabling fast random-access/backtracking as well as easy switch between plain texts and binary streams.
-By default, it can parse `String`, strict `Text`, and `[Word8]` by converting them to and from `ByteString`.
+By default, it can also parse `String`, strict `Text`, and `[Word8]` by converting them to and from `ByteString`.

 The library is currently in its first stage of development, thus most of the functionality and documentation are not available yet.